billyBillLiu/WeCardWiki-CI103-Project-/User-Stories.md

 - I can navigate the folder system and locate a specific person with ease.
 - I can search through my cards with names, numbers, emails, and keywords.

-Stub 4: Sharing Cards (Database)\
-"As someone who changes numbers very frequently, I want a way to share my new numbers with others without having to message each and every one of my contacts." _(L) (COULD)_
-- I can change my information on the app and have it updated on my friend's phones as well.
-- I can scan other another user's QR code and save their contact card on my app.
-- I can have my information and

 Stub 5: Understanding The App (User Guide) *NEW*\
 "As a consumer who wants to use the app, I want an introduction and tutorial on how to use the app, I want a user manual that lays out all the functions of the app."
 - I can access a txt file that has all the interactions and functions of the app listed out.